NeatNerdPrime/puppet-resolv_conf/README.md

 }
 ```

-### Prefer a local nameserver
+### Prefer a local name server

-The following setup will create a configuration where the nameserver at `127.0.0.1 ` is queried first and only then the additional nameservers are used.
+The following setup will create a configuration where the name server at `127.0.0.1 ` is queried first and only then the additional name servers are used.

 ```puppet
 class { 'resolv_conf':